Skip to main content

 The archaeology is exceptional.
 Chaco Canyon, the most complex pre-Columbian site north of Mexico, sits in San Juan County.
 The excavation literature from the Hyde Exploring Expedition, the National Geographic Society expeditions, the Chaco Project, and Anna Sofaer's Solstice Project covers more than a century of scholarship.
 Farmington residents who've spent careers in archaeology or who've simply been paying attention to the region's heritage often hold material from these projects that never entered wide circulation — survey reports, site-specific studies, conference proceedings, and limited-distribution monographs.

 San Juan College, Farmington's community college, has also seeded the community with academic books across disciplines.
-Faculty libraries, anthropology and geology department collections, and the books that circulate among serious readers in an intellectually engaged community all contribute to the quality of what I find when I make the drive north.
+Faculty libraries, anthropology and geology department collections, and the books that circulate among serious readers in an intellectually engaged community all contribute to the quality of what turns up in Farmington estates.

 Navajo and Diné Studies